MDL definitions

 PPARTFLXA

-The value of the definition is one floating point number that specifies the curve angle for a flexible elbow in degrees.
 The angle is measured from the local x-axis towards the local y-axis.
 Two directions are expected where the first one is the local x-axis of the curve and the second direction defines the plane in which the elbow is located.
-When the part is created, the nodes will be instantiated based on this angle and directions.
-The location of the 1st node is taken as the local origin.
+When the part is created, the nodes are instantiated based on this angle and directions.
+The location of the first node is taken as the local origin.

 PPARTBNDA

-The value of the definition is one floating point number that specifies the bending angle for a bend in degrees.
 The angle is measured from the local x-axis towards the local y-axis.
 Two directions are expected where the first one is the local x-axis of the curve and the second direction defines the plane in which the elbow is located.
 When the part is created, the nodes will be instantiated based on this angle and directions.
-The location of the 1st node is taken as the local origin.
+The location of the first node is taken as the local origin.

 PPARTBNDM